shinefield/mangoszerodocumentation/file-formats/dbc/gametips.rst

 -----

-The text for a game tip needs to be parsed with a regular expression to extract colour, title and actual tip from the text.
+The text for a game tip needs to be parsed with a regular expression to extract color, title and actual tip from the text.